Swathi5sg/3-tier-application-example/README.md

-Now access the phpmyadmin portal on the web using your localhost ip and port 81, which has been mapped in docker-compose file
+Now access the phpmyadmin portal on the web using your localhost ip and port 81, which has been exposed in docker-compose file

 ![Screen Shot 2022-05-09 at 4 39 53 PM](https://user-images.githubusercontent.com/35251635/167400079-63118b4a-e673-4691-9ffc-8cffdb1ee6f7.png)